Welcome to Loving, Living, Laughing!

 To see more from our Nationals trip visit our website: Greater Phoenix Bible Bee

-December - Lily's birthday, Recitals, Outings, Operation Christmas Child and Christmas
+December - Miss L.'s birthday, Recitals, Outings, Operation Christmas Child and Christmas

 For one of our Christmas presents, Mom took two kids at a time to a special event or place.
-Ian and I went with her to see Handel's Messiah (and it was AMAZING!)
-Owen and Lily went with her to the Nutcracker ballet.
-And Evan and Rose went with her to see Zoo lights.
+2nd Bro and I went with her to see Handel's Messiah (and it was AMAZING!)
+Mr. O and Miss L. went with her to the Nutcracker ballet.
+And Little Bro and Sweet Sis went with her to see Zoo lights.
 We love having outings as presents!

 We had the privilege to volunteer at Operation Christmas Child distribution center and we all loved it!
 The littles spent most of the day out at a zoo/park with Mom, while the rest of us went through the boxes.
 This was a highlight of the year for sure!